Aubergine Curry (Vegan Eggplant Curry)

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.This delicious aubergine curry is made with pan-roasted eggplant, warm spices, and creamy chickpeas.
 It’s a flavor-packed, one-pot meal in a tomato-based curry sauce.
 Vegan & gluten free!

-If you haven’t tried eggplant curry or brinjal curry, you’re in for a pleasant surprise!
-This simple, one-pot dish is BIG on flavor, with no meat or dairy.
+If you haven’t tried creamy aubergine curry (also known an easy eggplant curry recipe, or brinjal curry in Indian cuisine), you’re in for a pleasant surprise!
+This simple, one-pot dish has bold flavors, with no meat or dairy.
 The warmth of the cumin, coriander, and garam masala complement the sweet acidity of the tomatoes.

 👩🍳 Why This Recipe Works